tsuneto-lab/txt2img/README.md

 ## Aim

-- A simple txt2img-processor Class with simple interface that can be embedded into command line scripts, REST servers, queue consumers, twitter bots, etc.
+- A simple txt2img-processor Class that wraps stable-diffusion and can be embedded into command line scripts, REST servers, queue consumers, twitter bots, etc.
 - [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) as external dependency

 ## How to use